Ibasam/IBASAM/README.md

 10. River climate (Water temperature and flow)
 11. Ocean climate

 For the sake of conciseness, all submodels are not extensively justified here.
-Please see Piou et al. (2012) for further explanations and graphics of some of the mathematical functions used.
+Please see [Wiki](https://github.com/Ibasam/IBASAM/wiki) and Piou et al. (2012) for further explanations and graphics of some of the mathematical functions used.

 - **How to use IBASAM?**

 The IBASAM model was developed in C++ and interfaced as a shared library for R (R Development Core, 2010) to make easy the statistical analyses of model outputs.
 The C++ source codes and R scripts to create and use the model as R package are available online on Github.
+More detailed explanations are provided in the [Wiki](https://github.com/Ibasam/IBASAM/wiki).

 [Installation procedure](docs/installation.md)

 - **What is IBASAM’ goal?**

-The integration into IBASAM of a demo-genetic structure coupled with the explicit representation of individual variability and complex life histories makes it a cohesive and novel tool to assess the effect of potential stressors on evolutionary demography of Atlantic salmon in further studies.
+IBASAM is a cohesive and novel tool to assess the effect of potential stressors on evolutionary demography of Atlantic salmon.
+It includes a demo-genetic structure coupled with the explicit representation of individual variability and complex life histories.

 - **How to contribute to IBASAM?**